scds/intro-spss/preparation.md

 - Create an account or log in with an existing IBM account.
 - After verifying your account, you will be able to download the SPSS client.
 Download and follow the instructions given.

-Alternatively, [The Campus Store](https://campusstore.mcmaster.ca/computers/software-licences.html) offers an Individual Premium Campus Edition license that expires at the end of each year.
+Alternatively, [The Campus Store](https://campusstore.mcmaster.ca/computers/software-licences.html) offers an Individual Premium Campus Edition license for purchase that expires at the end of each year.

 </details>